Consuming Kiwi Fruit During Pregnancy

 - Include it in your salads with other fruits.

 - Add it to smoothies or yoghurt.

-- Freeze the slices or pulp of kiwi fruit and turn them into popsicles.
+- Freeze the slices or pulp of and turn them into popsicles.

-Allergy to kiwi is uncommon.
-However, one might develop allergic reactions or negatively affect their health on consumption of kiwi fruit in large quantities.
+Being allergic to kiwi is uncommon.
+However, one might develop an allergic reaction to it or may consume it to the point where the effects are negative.
 It is advisable to consult your doctor before adding kiwi to your regular diet plan.
-Side effects of kiwi fruit for pregnant women are
+Side effects of kiwi fruit for pregnant women are:

-- Oral Allergies: Over consumption of kiwi can lead to itching or tingling sensation in the mouth, leading to swelling of lips and tongue.
+- Oral Allergies: Overconsumption of kiwi can cause itching or a tingling sensation in the mouth, leading to swelling of the lips and tongue.
 In some cases, it can trigger asthma, rashes and hives.

-- Digestive problems: In certain cases, overeating kiwi can lead to diarrhoea, vomiting or nausea.
+- Digestive Problems: In certain cases, overeating kiwi can cause diarrhoea, vomiting or nausea.

-For a healthy and safe pregnancy, you can consume about 2-3 kiwifruits per day.
+Ideally, a mom-to-be should have 1 cup of chopped fruits a day, or 1 piece of fruit for large fruit.
+For a healthy and safe pregnancy, you can consume about 2-3 kiwi fruits per day.
 In case you are suffering from gastritis, allergies or any digestive issues, consult your doctor before adding kiwi to your regular diet.
-If you are prone to acidity or rashes and allergies, kiwi can trigger the acidic reactions and lead to soreness in the mouth or tongue.
+If you are prone to acidity or rashes and allergies, kiwi can trigger acidic reactions and can cause soreness in the mouth or tongue.